cube-network/docs/contents/dev/deploy.md

 --verbosity 3  >> /data/cube/logs/systemd_chain_console.out 2>&1
 ```

-If no any network flags were provided, the node will connect the cube-mainnet by default.
+If no network flags were provided, the node will connect the cube-mainnet by default.
 If you want to connect to cube-testnet, add:

 ```
 --testnet